 - Medication errors and other acts of medical negligence in nursing homes

 - Hospital negligence

-If you or a loved one has encountered any of these situations, the medical malpractice attorneys at the Virginia, Maryland and Washington DC law firm of Koonz, McKenney, Johnson, DePaolis & Lightfoot, L.L.P. are prepared to help answer questions of how you can hold the negligent medical care provider accountable for devastating mistakes.
+If you or a loved one has encountered any of these situations, the skilled and proven Virginia, Maryland and Washington DC medical malpractice attorneys from the law firm of Koonz, McKenney, Johnson, DePaolis & Lightfoot, L.L.P. are prepared to help answer questions of how you can hold the negligent medical care provider accountable for devastating mistakes.